HuangChris/Asteroids/README.md

 * You probably thought this might have instructions on how to play Asteroids.
 Nope!

 ## Things to add later:
+* Put a distance limit on bullets
 * Maybe make them not round things?
 * Maybe make your ship not a power button?
-* Maybe make no-longer-round things split into smaller round things when you hit them?
+* Maybe make no-longer-round things split into smaller not-round things when you hit them?
 * Maybe fix that thing where the controls also move the screen around?
 * Maybe add game features like lives and score and levels?